NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 };
 ```

-Importing this file won't load any module apart from Hardhat's and the type extensions.
-The `./hooks/config.js`, `./hooks/network.js`, and `./tasks/my-task.js` are loaded when needed, as explained later in this document.
+Importing this file only loads Hardhat's modules and the type extensions.

+The `./hooks/config.js`, `./hooks/network.js`, and `./tasks/my-task.js` modules are loaded when needed, as explained later in this document.

-Structuring the plugin like this has two main advantages, without sacrificing type safety.
+Structuring the plugin like this has two main advantages while maintaining type safety.

 First, the initialization of Hardhat is faster, as it doesn't load all the files at once.

-Second, it is more tolerant to installation and plugin errors, as an error in one of the dynamicly loaded files won't affect the rest of the system.
+Second, it's more tolerant to installation and plugin errors, as an error in one of the dynamically loaded files won't affect the rest of the system.

 ## Hardhat Runtime Environment initialization

-This section explains the difference process of the lifecycle of a plugin that happen during the initialization of the Hardhat Runtime Environment, in order.
+This section explains the different parts of the lifecycle of a plugin that happen during the initialization of the Hardhat Runtime Environment, in order.

-Note that in Hardhat 3 you can initialize multiple instances of the Hardhat Runtime Environment, so they can be run multiple times within the same process.
+Note that in Hardhat 3 you can initialize multiple instances of the Hardhat Runtime Environment, so they can run multiple times within the same process.

 ### Plugin list resolution

-One of the first things that Hardhat does when initializing the Hardhat Runtime Environment is to resolve the list of plugins based on the `plugins` field in the user config, and the built-in plugins that are bundled with Hardhat.
+One of the first things that Hardhat does when initializing the Hardhat Runtime Environment is to create an ordered list of plugins based on the `plugins` field in the user config and the built-in plugins bundled with Hardhat.

 To do this, Hardhat executes the `dependencies` function of each plugin, adding any new plugin to the list.
 This is a recursive process, in which the dependencies of dependencies are also added.

-Once all the dependencies are loaded, the array of plugins is sorted so that:
+Once that's completed, the array of plugins is sorted following these rules:

-- The built-in plugins are first
 - Every dependency of a plugin comes before the plugin itself
+- The built-in plugins come before external plugins
 - The relative order of the plugins in the config is preserved in the cases where it doesn't violate the above rules

-The order of the plugins two things things:

-- How Tasks are resolved
-- How Chained Hooks are run
+The order of the plugins is important because it determines how Task Actions of overridden tasks are run, and the order in which Hook Handlers of Chained Hooks are executed.

 ### Config Hooks are run

-Later in the initialization process, Hardhat runs the different Hook Handlers in the `config` category:
+Later in the initialization process, Hardhat runs the different Hook Handlers in the `config` category.
+These follow the process explained in [Hook Handler's lifecycle](#hook-handlers-lifecycle).

-- The function in `hookHandlers.config` is evaluated, if it exists.
-- The returned function is called.
-- The different hooks are run, including extending the user config, validating, and resolving it.
+The only difference with config Hook Handlers is that they don't have access to the Hook Context, as they are executed before it's created.

-To learn more about this proces, read the [Config system](./config.md) explanation.
+To learn more about this process, read the [Config System explanation](./config.md).

 ### Global Options resolution

-Each plugin can define an array of Global Options definitions.
+Each plugin can define an array of Global Option definitions.
 They are resolved so that their names don't clash with one another.

-Then, their values are read either from the command line arguments, or from the environment variables.
+Then, their values are read from either the command line arguments or the environment variables.

-### Tasks defintions resolution
+### Tasks definitions resolution

-Finally, the Tasks definitions are resolved.
-This is done by flattening the `tasks` arrays in each plugin, and iterate the result in order to create the `hre.tasks` object.
+Finally, Hardhat resolves the Tasks definitions by combining all the `tasks` arrays from each plugin into a single list.
+It then iterates through this list to create the `hre.tasks` object.

-This process runs multiple validations, which include checking that:
+This process runs multiple validations, including checking that:

 - The task names don't clash with one another
 - Any subtask is defined after its parent task

-It also defines the order in which tasks overrides are run, which is the reverse order in the flattened array.
+It also defines the order in which task overrides are run.
+When a task is overridden by multiple plugins, Hardhat runs them in reverse order, starting with the last plugin in the list.

 ## Hook Handlers' lifecycle

 A plugin defines its Hook Handlers in the `hookHandlers` field of the plugin object.
 Each field is a function that imports a JavaScript module.

 For example, the `network` field could look like this:

 ```ts
 {